deka108/wordsgen/README.md

 # Words Generator
-Do you ever forgot some words that you may know some of the letters but still could not remember it?

 Do you ever need to generate some words for your project? or team name or whatever-your-objective-is name?

+Do you ever forgot some words that you may know some of the word details but still could not remember it?

+Are you currently doing a linguistic project?
+Writing a poem, or a song for your girlfriend perhaps and in need to find inspiration for the words?

 This project is what you need.

-Some backstory: this is inspired from a game that I like to play.
-I got frustated from spending too much time thinking about the words so I made this little help.
+Some backstory: I have this word game that I really like to play.
+But I got frustated from thinking too much so I made this little cheat.

 ## Current Features
 Random word generators + word filters: Generate words based on the input characters using your own corpus or nltk corpus dictionary.

+Notes:
+- For a faster querying performance, add more restrictive conditions to the random word generator.
-Note that to use your own corpus, put your words in file separated by line then copy the corpus file under the wordsgen/corpus directory.
-Example of the custom corpus can be seen in wordsgen/corpus/oxford_adj_corpus.tsv
+-  To use your own corpus, put your words in file separated by line then copy the corpus file under the wordsgen/corpus directory.
+Example of the custom corpus can be seen in `wordsgen/corpus/oxford_adj_corpus.tsv`

 ### Words Filters
 1. Length of the Letters